Goulustis/es-policy/README.md

 ```
 python all_run_experiments.py
 ```
-results will be under presentation_exps
+results will be under presentation_exps directory

 For details of ES and FD consult: